Most tax controversies arise as a result of tax assessments or reassessments.

 The Blueprint for Pillar Two and the directive implementing Pillar Two do not provide for tax dispute resolution mechanisms.
 However, the Blueprint foresees that taxpayers may rely on the dispute resolution mechanisms provided by tax treaties.

 As per Article 18 (2) of the MLI, the LTA may publish, via the European Commission, an anonymised summary of its decisions mentioning the legal issue, the facts, the date, the relevant fiscal years, the legal basis, the business sector and the final decision.

 However, the LTA and, if applicable, the foreign tax authorities may publish the entire decision with the consent of the relevant taxpayer.
 Before the publication of the decision, the LTA must notify the relevant taxpayer.
-Upon receipt of the notification, the taxpayer has then 60 days to request the LTA not to publish any information relating to a commercial, industrial or professional secret, or a commercial procedure, or which would be contrary to the public order.
+Upon receipt of the notification, the taxpayer then has 60 days to request that the LTA not publish any information relating to a commercial, industrial or professional secret, or a commercial procedure, or which would be contrary to the public order.

-Under the MLI law, there are no obligations to publish the decisions taken by the arbitration commission.
+Under the MLI law, there are no obligations to publish the decisions taken by the Arbitration Commission.

 While the tax dispute resolution mechanism under the MAP Directive applies exclusively to tax disputes deriving from the application of DTTs entered into between EU member states, the mechanism under the MLI applies to issues arising from the application or interpretation of DTTs entered into by states that opted for the same options under the MLI.
 Thus, the choice of the mechanism is determined on a case-by-case basis.